 Board of Trustees

-Dr Latifimran Jalil is an academic by profession, grew up in Lenton and has been a resident of Lenton for over 36 years.
-He attended Lenton Primary school, attended youth groups and even learnt to swim at The Lenton Centre.
+Dr Latifimran Jalil is an academic who has lived in Lenton for over 36 years.
+As a child, he attended Lenton Primary school, several local youth groups and even learnt to swim at The Lenton Centre.

 When the building was threatened with closure in 2004, Latifimran was there protesting against its closure.